 Beneficiary: Tender Committee / Ministry of Energy of Republic of Moldova

-In the name of: [Name and address of Tenderer, or Consortium)
+In the name of: [Name and address of Investor, or Consortium)

-Tender Process: Development and operation of a wind onshore Facility, with installed capacity [•], of which up to 105 MW (inclusive) will get support measures (“Supported Capacity”), to be located at a site selected by the Tenderer within the Republic of Moldova ( “Procedure”).
+Tender Process: Development and operation of a wind onshore Facility, with installed capacity [•], of which up to 105 MW (inclusive) will get support measures (“Supported Capacity”), to be located at a site selected by the Investor within the Republic of Moldova ( “Procedure”).

-With reference to the aforementioned Procedure, we have been informed that [•] (hereinafter called the “Tenderer") has been requested by you to submit before the Tender Committee the Tender Security in the amount [240 MDL/kW of Offered Capacity] as a condition for securing the Tender to the Tender Committee in relation to the Project.
+With reference to the aforementioned Procedure, we have been informed that [•] (hereinafter called the “Investor") has been requested by you to submit before the Tender Committee the Tender Security in the amount [240 MDL/kW of Offered Capacity] as a condition for securing the Tender to the Tender Committee in relation to the Project.
 Furthermore, we understand that, according to your conditions, Tender must be supported by a Tender security.

-The bank irrevocably undertakes to transfer in the account of Ministry of Energy of the Republic of Moldova the bank guarantee of the Tenderer in the amount of [240 MDL/kW of Offered Capacity] (within 15 (fifteen) calendar days from the submission of the first request in writing by the Tender Committee or the Ministry, without demanding any explanations, provided that the request identifies the non-fulfilment of one of the following conditions:
+The bank irrevocably undertakes to transfer in the account of Ministry of Energy of the Republic of Moldova the bank guarantee of the Investor in the amount of [240 MDL/kW of Offered Capacity] (within 15 (fifteen) calendar days from the submission of the first request in writing by the Tender Committee or the Ministry, without demanding any explanations, provided that the request identifies the non-fulfilment of one of the following conditions:

-the Tenderer withdraws or modifies its Tender during the Tender’s Validity Period;
+the Investor withdraws or modifies its Tender during the Tender’s Validity Period;

-the Tenderer does not provide the Contract Performance Guarantee and/or does not sign the Support Agreement within the terms specified in Appendix [•];
+the Investor does not provide the Contract Performance Guarantee and/or does not sign the Support Agreement within the terms specified in Appendix [•];

-the Tenderer has offered or tried to offer any kind of recompense to employees of the Tender Committee that are related to the Project in breach of the Anti-Corruption rules of the Tender Documents,
+the Investor has offered or tried to offer any kind of recompense to employees of the Tender Committee that are related to the Project in breach of the Anti-Corruption rules of the Tender Documents,

-the Tenderer has made false declarations in its Tender;
+the Investor has made false declarations in its Tender;

-the Tenderer does not make payments in accordance with the Tender Documents within the period established by the Tender Committee;
+the Investor does not make payments in accordance with the Tender Documents within the period established by the Tender Committee;

-the Tenderer becomes the Selected Tenderer, and it fails to extend its original Tender Security Validity Period until the date on which the Contract Performance Guarantee has been delivered in accordance with the Support Agreement.
+the Investor becomes the Selected Investor, and it fails to extend its original Tender Security Validity Period until the date on which the Contract Performance Guarantee has been delivered in accordance with the Support Agreement.

 This guarantee shall remain in force up to the provision of the Contract Performance Guarantee under the Support Agreement [•] and including [•], and any demand in respect thereof should reach the Bank not later than the above date.